About

 The Bias Response and Education System aims to support an “upstander” culture at Newark Academy through ongoing education about bias.
 All members of the Newark academy community are encouraged to recognize, interrupt, and report bias-related incidents.

-Recognizing, interrupting, and reporting bias-related incidents that take place at Newark Academy is very important.
 Filing a bias report is important because it helps the school administrators keep track of the sort of incidents of bias that are prevalent on campus at any particular time so that we can develop and implement preventative educational opportunities for members of the community.

 List of 4 items.